vague-rabbit/deltaRateChanger/README.md

 # deltaRateChanger
-My attempt at creating rate changer for osu.
+My attempt at creating a rate changer for osu.